 What if instead of trying to provide examples of multiple problems in every session, what if you were to put together three clips and then really discuss each clip with smaller groups of athletes?
 You ask questions.
 They tell you what they are thinking.
 What they see.

 You learn about their processing as athletes, they learn about an aspect of the game from watching.

-Instead of racing through many clips go deeper into a couple.
+Instead of racing through many clips in a short period of time go deeper into a couple.
 Look for thematic moments in games and group your teachings.

 Let the clips inform each other.

 Depth Beats Breadth

 He makes a compelling case that it is better to go deeper into learning, know a few things really well, then to try to learn all things at a superficial level.